-In Python, working with strings sometimes involves multi-line text, quotes inside text, or file paths with many backslashes.
-Writing such strings can quickly become confusing or error-prone.
+In Python, working with strings sometimes means dealing with multi-line text, quotes inside text, or file paths that contain many backslashes.
+The Python triple quotes and raw strings concepts help handle these situations efficiently.

 Visit Python Strings vs Numbers.